-Within that societal framework, the cultural practices rubricated below can be undertaken with various degrees of outreach intensity: from passive-receptive inventorization to innovative productive practices to their usage in actual political proclamations, propaganda and mobilization.
-Theres degrees of outreach intensity are given the figures 1-3, leading to the following rubrics:
+Within that societal framework, the cultural practices itemized below covered the fields of language as a communicative medium; texts and discourse as a communicative platform; material culture (artefacts) and immaterial, performative culture.
+These cultural fields could be made the object of national cultivation processes in various degrees of outreach intensity: from passive-receptive inventorization to innovative productive practices to their usage in actual political proclamations, propaganda and mobilization.
+Thus:

 "D1" Discursive/literary retrieval and inventorization: -- editions of olderliterary, legal and historical texts and documents;